schung114/3D-art/index.md

 The 'pip' command can be used in a command window to install the libraries.
 If there are issues with installing the libraries, try "python -m pip install (library name here)" instead.

+To run the program, execute the main.py file.
+There are no necessary changes to run the code, other than installing the libraries.

 ## Example Stuff

-To run the code execute the main_test.py file there are no necessary changes to run the code, other than installing the libraries.

 You can use the [editor on GitHub](https://github.com/schung114/interactive-3D-art-visualizer.softdes.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.